turboapps/docs/reference/command_line/vms.md

 ### vms

-The `vms` command lists all the available versions of the Spoon VM.
+The `vms` command lists all the available versions of the Turbo VM.

 ```
 Usage: turbo vms